lfortran/lfortran/doc/src/asr/asr.md

 done), so one can still generate Fortran code from ASR that will be logically equivalent to the original code.

-ASR can be used to do Fortran level transformations (such as optimizations).
+ASR can be used to do Fortran-level transformations (such as optimizations).

 ## Abstract Syntax Description Language (ASDL)

-Abstract Syntax Description Language describes the abstract syntax of compiler IRs and other tree-like data structures.
+Abstract Syntax Description Language describes the abstract syntax of the compiler IRs and other tree-like data structures.
 IRs described with ASDL are converted into an implementation automatically by tools.
-Tools generate the data-structure definitions for a target language, pickling functions, and other codes.
+Tools generate the data structure definitions for a target language, pickling functions, and other codes.

 ASDL consists of three fundamental constructs: ***types, constructors***, and